 Is an e-MTB right for me?

-While electric mountain bikes are super fun and can help you enjoy your favourite trails even more, they're not allowed everywhere.
+While electric mountain bikes are super fun and can help you enjoy your favorite trails even more, they're not allowed everywhere.
 Check the rules for the trails you plan to ride.
-If they don’t specifically allow pedal-assist bikes or motorised vehicles, then an e-MTB may not be your best choice.
+If they don’t specifically allow pedal-assist bikes or motorized vehicles, then an e-MTB may not be your best choice.

 Why choose a Trek e-MTB?

 There’s a lot more to an e-bike than the motor.
 With Trek, you’re getting a legit mountain bike that’s developed with the same frame and suspension tech that makes our regular bikes so much fun to ride.
-Plus, we've focused our efforts on delivering the best e-bike experience possible so you can enjoy a ride that minimises hassle and maximises confidence.Explore Trek eMTBs
+Plus, we've focused our efforts on delivering the best e-bike experience possible so you can enjoy a ride that minimizes hassle and maximizes confidence.Explore Trek eMTBs

 Shop MTB gear & accessories